-To see the fish thriving in a sea lice-free environment, with improved growth rates and revolutionary feed efficiency, and near-zero mortality rates, gives us the confidence and motivation to continue our pursuit of sustainable farming practices.
+To see the fish thriving in a lice-free environment, with improved growth rates and revolutionary feed efficiency, and near-zero mortality rates, gives us the confidence and motivation to continue our pursuit of sustainable farming practices.
 In our last ESG-report I also shared my optimism for closed systems in fjords and my skepticism for offshore facilities, I am therefore glad to see that Sintef Ocean in their latest report colludes with the same, offshore farming is both bad for environment and economy, to become sustainable we must play on the side of nature and not against nature.

 In our processing division, I am pleased to see progress in several initiatives.
 Our development project to use mono-plastic and recycled cardboard has the potential to improve our packaging footprint and reduce the risk of environmental littering.
-Our long-term goal is to supply our processing facilities with fish farmed by Hofseth, which could remove 5000 truckloads from the roads annually and we are working to phase out the use of EPS (Expanded Polystyrene) fish packaging boxes.
-Meanwhile, we are upcycling the EPS from our supply chain, reducing our environmental footprint.
+Our long-term goal is to supply our processing facilities with fish farmed by Hofseth, which could remove 5000 truckloads from the roads annually and eliminate the use of EPS.
+In the meantime, we are upcycling EPS from fish purchased from external farmers, reducing our environmental footprint.
 Our contracts for renewable energy have given us a competitive advantage in terms of emissions and finances.
 We also have promising research with a local company regarding emissions to water.
 By using energy, salt, and water, we aim to eliminate several thousand liters of chlorine used annually.

-It is satisfying to see that we are the leading provider of frozen Atlantic salmon delivered to US market from Norway, being a force for fish delivered by sea freight rather than air freight is the single most important step toward sustainability, in addition to the re-fresh market we are now looking forward to introducing Ice-fresh technology to reduce waste, improve quality and enhance the value chain of the frozen fish.
+In the market it is satisfying to see that we are the leading provider of frozen Atlantic salmon delivered to US market from Norway, being a force for fish delivered by sea freight rather than airfreight is the single most important step toward sustainability, in addition to the re-fresh marked we are now looking forward to introducing Ice-fresh technology to reduce waste, improve quality and enhance the value chain of the frozen fish.